habibmostafa/company-cost-calculator/StoryTracker.md

 Simple app that calculates the cost of a company by the salaries of its employees.
 Single page application form for inputting employee data and another form to get company cost of a selected company.

 ## Stories to be completed:
-* create query for company cost calculation
-* implement search and display of company costs
 * add form validation and proper erroring out
 * add front end unit tests
 * add back end unit tests